JvanKatwijk/qt-dab/README.md

 =================================================================

 For Linux-x64 systems, an **appImage** can be found in the releases section, https://github.com/JvanKatwijk/qt-dab/releases.
-The appImage contains next to the executable qt-dab program, the required libraries.
+The appImage contains next to the executable qt-dab program, the required libraries **but not the support libraries for the configured devices**

-Of course it is possible to generate an executable, the manual contains a complete script for Ubuntu type Linux versions.

 Building an executable for Qt-DAB: a few notes
 =================================================================

+Of course it is possible to generate an executable, a separate document is available that contains a complete script for Ubuntu type Linux versions.

-While for Linux-x64 and Windows there are precompiled versions, there may be reasons to build an executable.
-Building an executable is not very complicated, it is described in detail in the manual.
-Since it is customary to avoid reading a manual, here are the basic steps for the build process.
+Since it is common to avoid reading a manual, here are the basic steps for the build process.
-Iy is strongly advised to use qmake/make in the process, since the number of configuration options is larger and selecting configuration options is much easier.
+It is strongly advised to use qmake/make in the process, since the number of configuration options is larger and selecting configuration options is much easier.

 Step 1
 -----------------------------------------------------------------

-- :information_source: Note that the sources for 4.4.x are now in the subdirectory `qt-dab-s4` and for qt-dab-5.x in the subdirectory `qt-dab-s5`
+- :information_source: Note that the sources for 6.x are now in the subdirectory `qt-dab-s6` and for qt-dab-5.x in the subdirectory `qt-dab-s5`
-- Install required libraries, see section 5.5.3 (page 29) of the manual.
+- Install required libraries,
 * :information: It turns out that in recent versions of Debian (and related) distributions the lib `qt5-default` does not exist as as separate library.
 - It seems to be part of another of the qt5 packages that is installed.
 - Be aware that different distributions store qt files on different locations, adapt the INCLUDEPATH setting in the `.pro` file if needed.